Adarsh-Barik/LatexSample/README.md

-### Sample text files for latex presentations and reports
+### Sample tex files for latex presentations and reports